richardgmcmahon/librgm/xmatch/README.md

 * http://docs.astropy.org/en/stable/api/astropy.coordinates.search_around_sky.html

-## Nearest or nth nearest neighbour match: match_coordinates_sky; match_to_catalog_sky
+## Nearest or nth nearest neighbour match

-Finds the nearest or nth neaarest neighbour on-sky matches for a coordinate or list of coordinates in catalog or table.
+Find the nearest or nth neaarest neighbour on-sky matches for a coordinate or list of coordinates in catalog or table.

 * match_coordinates_sky is a function